DeRaafMedia/ProjectScream-concept/README.md

+# Scream

---Scream is an soundscape installation of hearing aids.--
+Scream is a soundscape installation of hearing aids.

-A rough sketch on how the instalation is gonna look:

 ![alt tag](https://github.com/DeRaafMedia/ProjectScream-concept/blob/master/bin/data/Scream.png)

+(A rough sketch on how the instalation is gonna look)

 A hearing aid is a device that is meant to improve (maybe augment) the hearing ability of a human being.